 GlobalSign shall ensure it communicates with any RA accounts capable of causing Certificate issuance using multi-factor authentication.
 This includes RAs directly operated by GlobalSign or RAs contracted by GlobalSign.
-Enterprise or local RA capabilities do not directly communicate with the CA and therefore multi-factor authentication is optional.
 RAs shall perform validation of all information sent to the CA and ensure that any database used to store any information is suitably protected from unauthorized modification or tampering.